 The Board considers that succession planning of the Board and its Committees is extremely important and believes that it currently has a good balance and diversity among its Non-Executive Directors, with each of them having relevant skills derived from serving in a range of executive and non-executive positions over many years.

+On 7 November 2018, Nick Hewson replaced Debbie Hewitt as the Senior Independent Director and Chair of the Nomination Committee.
 Nick Hewson has substantial experience as a Non-Executive Director and, having been on the Board since December 2012, has a good understanding of the business of the Group.
-He has also been a member of the Nomination Committee since joining the Board in 2012.

 The principle of boardroom diversity is strongly supported and recognised by the Board.
-It is the Board’s policy that appointments to the Board will always be based on merit, so that the Board has the right individuals in place, and recognises that diversity is seen as an important consideration as part of the selective criteria used to assess candidates to achieve a balanced Board.
-Current female representation on the Board is 43%.
+It is the Board’s policy that appointments to the Board will always be based on merit, so that the Board has the right individuals in place, and the Board recognises that diversity is an important consideration forming part of the selection criteria used to assess candidates so as to achieve a balance on the Board.
+With this in mind, the Board currently has not imposed a diversity quota.

 The Board believes in the benefits of cognitive diversity, from a wide range of complementary skills.
-The Committee will continue to aspire to maintain a diverse Board with recruitment and selection of talented individuals and with a broad range of appropriate skills, irrespective of gender.
+The Committee will continue to aspire to maintain a diverse Board with recruitment and selection of talented individuals and with a broad range of appropriate skills, irrespective of gender or otherwise.

-The Committee continues to monitor and review reports and recommendations relating to the composition of boards and diversity, including the Parker Review on ethnic diversity.
+The Committee continues to monitor and review reports and recommendations relating to the composition of boards and diversity, including the Parker Review and the McGregor-Smith Review on ethnic diversity.

 Chairman of the Nomination Committee